RogerSouza1/RogerSouza1/README.md

   - 🔭 I’m currently working on NOBOX as Junior Developer
   - 🌱 I’m currently learning Back-end: Java and Front-end: HTML, CSS and JavaScript
   - 👀 I’m currently studying Systems Analysis and Development at Centro Universitário Senac
-  - 📫 How to reach me: https://www.linkedin.com/in/rogersouza1/
+  - 📫 How to reach me: https://www.linkedin.com/in/rogersouza1/ or roger.psouza1@gmail.com

 <div>